w3f/research/docs/polkadot/networking/1-overview.md

 iii) Interchain message-passing

-Next, these schemes will be described.
+Next, the schemes will be described in details.